Wok & Skillet

 Handmade Chinese Peanut Cookies

-Arrange the cookie dough balls about an inch apart on a cookie sheet.
+Roll the dough into small balls and place them about an inch apart on a baking sheet.

 chinese peanut cookies on a baking tray